julemai/basin-fabric/lstm/grip-gl-mai-v3/README.md

 # LSTM experiment: GRIP-GL

 This experiment is using the 212 (rather than 141) GRIP-GL basins for training.
 The forcings are RDRS-v2.1 (rather than RDRS-v2 as used in GRIP-GL).
+Only precipitation and temperature are used as forcings.

 ## Get forcings and observations
 ```
 source env-3.10/bin/activate
-python 09_merge_forcings_and_observations.py -s 'grip-gl-mai'  -f 'rdrs-v2.1_north-america' -o 'daily_streamflow.nc' -p 'forcing' -x grip-gl-mai-v2
+python 09_merge_forcings_and_observations.py -s 'grip-gl-mai'  -f 'rdrs-v2.1_north-america' -o 'daily_streamflow.nc' -p 'forcing' -x grip-gl-mai-v3
 ```

 Creates: lstm/<experiment>/basins/basins_with_obs.txt<br>